 “In the Army, every day, you find solutions and fix problems to achieve the mission.
 That’s what Salesforce does,” Emmanuel said.
 “Salesforce offers you the opportunity to fix problems.”

-Following a successful pilot year in 2020 focused on placing veterans and military spouses in Salesforce roles, the Hiring Our Heroes’ Salesforce Fellowship Program was expanded to include transitioning service members.
+Following a successful pilot year in 2020 focused on placing veterans and military spouses in Salesforce roles, the program was expanded to include transitioning service members.

 This program works similarly to other programs within the DoD SkillBridge program, including the Hiring Our Heroes’ Corporate Fellowship Program.
 Candidates must be on active duty within their 180-day window and have command approval to participate.
 Interns must be available to work 30 to 45 days after the fellowship.

 “Think of the fellowship as an interview.
-Every day you get to show off your strengths,” said Stephanie Murphy, program manager of the Salesforce Fellowship Program at Hiring Our Heroes.
+Every day you get to show off your strengths,” said Stephanie Murphy, program manager at Hiring Our Heroes.

 ‘It Took Me Six Months to Earn My Cert’

-Emmanuel’s Salesforce journey was triggered by a conversation with a stranger in the waiting room at a car dealership.
+Emmanuel’s successful transition was triggered by a conversation with a stranger in the waiting room at a car dealership.

 This man utilized Salesforce in his business for 20 years, and he explained the benefits of the platform to Emmanuel.
 He also told him about the demand for professionals to work in this field.
 By 2024, it is estimated that the Salesforce ecosystem will create more than four million jobs.
 The two exchanged phone numbers and decided to keep in touch.
 Later, he invited Emmanuel to have dinner at his house.
 A friendship was born, which later grew into a mentorship.
 All because of that one conversation in a waiting room.